VAcodequest/Algorithms/README.md

 ### ◇ Shell Sort
 An optimization of Insertion Sort that allows comparison and exchange of elements far apart.
 It uses a gap sequence to reduce the overall number of swaps, improving performance over plain Insertion Sort for medium-sized datasets.
 Average time complexity is O(n log² n).

+### ◇ Ternary Search
+Divides the search space into three parts and recursively narrows it down.
+Works efficiently on sorted arrays and unimodal functions.
+Time complexity: O(log₃ n).

+### ◇ Interpolation Search
+Improves on binary search by estimating the position of the target based on its value, useful when data is uniformly distributed.
+Time complexity: O(log log n) (best case), O(n) (worst case).

+### ◇ Fibonacci Search
+Uses Fibonacci numbers to divide the array and search, offering an alternative to binary search with fewer computations in some cases.
+Time complexity: O(log n).